How Do Air Conditioners Work?

 - The cold refrigerant then absorbs more heat from the indoor air and the cycle continues.

-Split-System Air Conditioner
+How Does a Split-System Air Conditioner Work?

-Packaged AC System
+How Does a Packaged AC System Work?

-Packaged systems are all-in-one solutions that also answer the question “what is central air?”
-Packaged systems contain the evaporator coil, blower fan, compressor and condensing coil all in one unit.
-They work well when there isn't enough space in an attic or closet for the indoor unit of a split-system air conditioner.
-They are also a good choice in areas where rooftop installations are preferred.
 Like split systems, packaged systems pull warm air from the home, through return air ducts, into its evaporator coil section.
 The air passes over the evaporator coil and the cooler air returned back to the home through supply air ducts.
 And, as with a split system, the unwanted heat is released to the outside through the condenser coil.

 Packaged air conditioning systems also offer a variety of options to provide better energy efficiency.
 They are available in two-stage systems and single-stage systems.
 Higher efficiency models include multi-speed blower fans.
 In the United States, packaged systems are most common in the south and southwest areas of the country.